rutulusc/kubernetes/README.md

 `kubectl get nodes`

 You should see all three of your servers listed, and all should have a STATUS of Ready.
-It should look something like this:

-`NAME                      STATUS     ROLES    AGE     VERSION rutul.mylabserver.com      Ready      master   5m17s   v1.12.2 rutul.mylabserver.com      Ready      <none>   53s     v1.12.2
-rutul.mylabserver.com      Ready      <none>   31s     v1.12.2`

 Note: It may take a few moments for all nodes to enter the Ready status, so if they are not all Ready, wait a few moments and try again.